Tank Battles Instructions

 Game pieces

-When shooting your tank, you may rotate the tank 360 degrees but you cannot pick the tank up off the table in any way to improve the shot.
-We build our tanks so that the cannons are on flexible, rotating turrets made of folding technic liftarms or even Technic Shock Absorbers to stabilize the cannon.
+When shooting your tank, you may rotate the tank in any direction, but you cannot pick the tank up off the table in any way to improve the shot.
 You can remove your flag to shoot your cannon(s) but you must put it back on your tank when you are done shooting.

 Neutral turrets

-We place neutral turrets with shooting cannons throughout the battlefield.
+Neutral turrets with shooting cannons built on 16x16 plates can be placed throughout the battlefield.
 These can be on the tabletop or on towers/buildings.
-We put these on 16x16 plates.
 A player has control of a turret when they have at least one trooper occupying the 16x16 plate.
 You can put as many troopers as you can fit on a 16x16 turret plate.
 If all of your troops are knocked down or off of the turret plate, you no longer control the turret.
 Only one player may control a turret at a time.
 If opposing troops occupy a turret, it must result in a skirmish until there is only one army occupying the turret.

 Purpose of Troops